Select Page Style

 \end{tikzpicture}

-Explain for each triangle what fraction of the total area is shaded.
+Explain for each triangle what fraction of the total area

 Shapes and coordinates